Miksus/red-bird/docs/index.rst

 Terminology
 -----------

-In Red Base, the term *repository* is used to describe a data store and *item* is used to describe a record or a document.
+In Red Bird, the term *repository* is used to describe a data store and *item* is used to describe a record or a document.
 The definition of these terms between varios data stores are illustrated below: